Malagutte/lottery-domain-game/README.md

 docker-compose up -d
 ```

-After executing the above command it is possible to see the status of the containers using the following command.
+After running the command above, it is possible to check the status of the containers using the following command

 - all services must have the status 'UP'.